Holy Grail and Phoenix Myth

 If we review another famous clue, Wolframs "eilfte span" (P.128, 29) and consider that he may have worked on this part of the poem in ca. 1215, we could ignore Plutarch's wrong number 30 and subtract "eleven generations" of 33.33 years to reach 848.
 From Christmas 1214, we actually reach May (1215 - 366.63 = 848.37).
 Hence, Parzival may have been born nine months after the first conjunction which takes us to early February in 849 when the planetary triangles stood in the sky.

-The parallels indicate that "Perceval" was born in early 849 and that grail romance connects to certain Elijah/John and Elisah/Jesus successions or reincarnations.
-As this would mean that the long-awaited "Second Coming" was overlooked by Christianity we need to spend more time with these riddles.
-Unfortunately, the only way to identify such a Messianic personage in the 9th century, if there ever was one, is to penetrate the complex allegorical maze of grail romance and solve its riddles.
-A matter of great controversy, because few scholars consider that grail romance could be based on actual events and continue their "wild goose chase" to find the historical King Arthur.
-They believe that Arthur was real and that the poets added their fictitious grail romances, but we intend to show that the opposite is true!
+The parallels indicate that "Perceval" was born in early 849 and that grail romance connects somehow to the Elijah/John and Elisah/Jesus successions or reincarnations as early Christians like Origen suggested.
+This could mean that the long-awaited "Second Coming" was overlooked by Christianity in the Middle Ages and obliges us to spend more time with these riddles.
+Unfortunately, the only way to identify such a Messianic personage in the 9th century, if there was one, is to penetrate the complex allegorical maze of grail romance and solve its riddles.
+A matter of great controversy, because few scholars consider that grail romance could be based on real events and continue their "wild goose chase" to find King Arthur.
+They seem to believe that Arthur was real and grail romance the fiction, but we intend to show that the opposite is true!

 1. Hans Eggers, ‘Strukturprobleme mittelalterlicher Epik, dargestellt am Parzival Wolframs von Eschenbach’, Euphorion 47 (Osnabrück 1953), pp. 260-270, repr. in Eggers, Kleine Schriften, ed.
 H. Backes, W. Haubrichs and R. Rath (Tübingen 1982), pp. 161-173 at pp. 264-265 of the original.
 See Otto Springer, Wolfram's Parzival, Arthurian Literature in the Middle Ages, A collaborative history, ed.
 Roger Sherman Loomis, (Oxford, 1959), p.247.